Shah Ismail Dehlvi: Establishment of Islamic State

+After the conquest of Peshawar by the mujahideen, Syed Ahmad announced the abolition of all tribal rituals that he regarded as bid'ah (religious innovations).
+He abolished various practices such as: the bride being paid a regular price for marriage; the widowed of the deceased Muslims being divided among his heirs; practice of more than four marriages; denial of inheritance to women; clan wars being considered like jihad and its plunder being considered as booty.
+He also pushed for aggressive and violent policies to enforce Sharia.
+These included: allowing brides as long as half of the agreed money was given; young girls eligible for marriage should be married immediately; flogging people who didn't pray.

 In addition to the stated social agenda, Sayyid Ahmad also attempted to collect the Islamic tithe (usher) of ten per cent of crop yields.
 The alliance was defeated and the Islamic reformers finally occupied Peshawar.
 Over several months during 1830, Sayyed Ahmad tried to conciliate established power hierarchies.
 But before the end of 1830; an organized uprising occurred and the agents of Sayyid Ahmad in Peshawar and in the villages of the plain were murdered and the movement retreated to hills.

 They ran into trouble in this area with many of these Pashtun tribes because they had no cultural or linguistic relation to the locals and tried to wipe out their own old tribal rules and customs by force.
-Some of their old tribal leaders had sensed a threat to their own prevailing influence over the local tribal population and their traditional Pakhtun nationalism which they were not willing to give up and hand their power and influence over to the newcomers in their area in the name of Islam.
+Some of their old tribal leaders had sensed a threat to their own prevailing influence over the local tribal population and their traditional Pashtun nationalism which they were not willing to give up and hand their power and influence over to the newcomers in their area in the name of Islam.

 Punjab, parts of North-West Frontier and Kashmir regions, in 1831, were under the strict rule of powerful Maharaja Ranjit Singh who also had future ambitions to control all of the North-West Frontier region of the Pashtuns.
 So he sent his powerful Sikh army to fight them and after a fierce battle, defeated them, at Balakot.
 There in the town of Balakot in 1831, Syed Ahmad was killed by the Sikh Army.
 He was beheaded.